Quintoneee/configure-ad/README.md

 Above we are going to log Back into Client-1 and open powershell so we can ping the private address of the Domain controller, as well as make sure that the ping was successful.
 </p>
 <br />

+<h4>Install Active Directory and create a Domain Admin user within the Domain:</h4>

 <p>
   <img src="https://i.imgur.com/Du4w1tL.jpeg" height="40%" width="40%" alt="Active Directory"/>